CraigChat/webapp/README.md

 The Audio Worker Processor (AWP) is also built seperately to the `public` folder since vite was annoying about it.

 ### Development
-> Note: that web workers will not work within `pnpm dev` and will need to use `pnpm dev:preview` instead.
+> Note: that web workers will not work within `yarn dev` and will need to use `yarn dev:preview` instead.

 Running this app on localhost enables the "Local" server option.